mkorangestripe/linux/package-updates/README.md

 sudo crontab -e
 ```

-If you are using WSL, start cron manually, or add this service command to your **.bashrc** file.
+If you're using WSL, start cron manually, or add this service command to your **.bashrc** file.
 This requires passwordless sudo privilege to run.
 ```shell script
 { service cron status || sudo service cron start; } > /dev/null
 ```